App vs Website – Which to Develop First?

 #10 Does your competitor have an app?

-Focus on mobile systems only.
-In the mean time, everyone else will be focusing on web platforms or delivering an average solution for each platform available.
+This might be the Unique Selling Proposition (USP) of your business.
+While you focus on mobile systems only, everyone else will be focusing on web platforms or delivering an average solution for each platform available.

 Make it way more appealing and easier to use for the guy with the mobile phone in his hand.